roomacarthur/escape-the-cave/README.md

 ### Creating App.

-1. Ensure all code is correct and ready to deployment.
+1. Ensure all code is correct and ready for deployment.
 2. Enter the following code to import the required dependencies to the requirements.txt file:
     > pip3 freeze > requirements.txt
     - Heroku will use this file to import the dependencies that are required.
 3. Log into or sign up to Heroku(it's free).
-    - If signing up, you will need to wait and accept authentication email.
+    - If signing up, you will need to wait and accept an authentication email.
 4. Navigate to Dashboard.
-5. Click "New" and select "create new app" from the drop down menu.
+5. Click "New" and select "create new app" from the drop-down menu.
 This is found in the upper right portion of the window.
 6. Provide a name for your application, this needs to be unique, and select your region.
 7. Click "Create App".